AICONSlab/MIRACL/docs/index.rst

 ------

-We recommend using MIRACL with the Docker or Singularity containers we provide but it can also be installed locally.
+We recommend using MIRACL with the Docker or Apptainer containers we provide but it can also be installed locally.
 See our :doc:`installation instructions <./installation/installation>` for more information.